aspnet/AspNetSessionState/Readme.md

   * The Sql provider's `UseInMemoryTable` is deprecated.
 It will continue to be respected in the absence of `RepositoryType`, but is overridden by that setting if given.
   * Sql provider `SessionTableName` - A new setting that allows users to target a specific table in their database rather than being forced to use the default table names.
   * CosmosDB `collectionId` is now `containerId` in keeping with the updated terminology from the CosmosDB offering.
 Please use the updated parameter name when configuring your provider.
 (The old name will continue to work just the same.)
+  * Added CosmosDB `consistencyLevel` to allow using a different [Consistency Level](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels) with the CosmosClient.
   * CosmosDB `connectionProtocol` is obsolete.
 It will not cause errors to have it in configuration, but it is ignored.
 The current [CosmosDB SDK chooses the protocol based on connection mode](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/sdk-connection-modes).